aurelia/documentation/English/docs.md

 The fluent API has the following chainable methods: `asDelete()`, `asGet()`, `asHead()`, `asOptions()`, `asPatch()`, `asPost()`, `asPut()`, `asJsonp()`, `withUrl()`, `withBaseUrl()`, `withContent()`, `withParams()`, `withResponseType()`, `withTimeout()`, `withHeader()`, `withCredentials()`, `withReviver()`, `withReplacer()`, `withProgressCallback()`, and `withCallbackParameterName()`.

 >**Note:** We are working on a more moden HttpClient located in the `aurelia-fetch-client` repo.
 That is the client that the getting started guide now uses.
 We recommend using it, since it is based on the upcoming Fetch standard.
 It is still a work in progress.
 Docs on it will be coming in the near future.

+<h2 id="debugging"><a href="#debugging">Debugging</a></h2>

+During debug mode Aurelia will output various information to the browser's console window.
+However, this is not always enough information if you are having an issue with a binding expression or a view.
+To help in these situations Aurelia provides two Custom Attributes: `compile-spy` and `view-spy`. `compile-spy` can be placed on any element to have it emit the View Compiler's `TargetInstruction` into the debug console, giving you insight into all the parsed bindings, behaviors and event handers for the targeted element.
+The `view-spy` can be placed on any HTML element in a view to emit the View instance to the debug console, giving you insight into the live View instance, including all child views, live bindings, behaviors and more.

 <h2 id="customization"><a href="#customization">Customization</a></h2>